robincakeellis/extra-eve-static-data/README.md

 30000001	40000007	Tanoo III	2016		Barren		10135
 ```

-## mapPlanets.sql
+## planets.sql

 Planet data in MySQL format.
 May work fine in other SQL databases.
-Inserts are bulked by system and there are over 5000 of them.
+Uses bulk inserts 500 planets at a time.

 # CCP hf.
 Copyright Notice